Friday, February 12, 2021

 More about the Wullenweber

 FLR stands for Fixed Countermeasures Receiving.
 FRD stands for Fixed Radio Direction-finder (see JETDS designations).
 More about the FLR-9 on FAS and Freedom Through Vigilance Association (USAFSS).
 Navy Radio has details of the AN/FRD-10.
 There's a report on the dismantling of the AN/FLR-9 at Misawa air base in Japan and the decommissioning of Joint Base Elmendorf-Richardson in Alaska (video).
+See also locations of AN/FLR-9 antenna system at the Station Hypo website.

 More on WWII direction finding at the RSS Secret Listeners website and on Frontline Ulster's WWII Aircraft Direction Finding in the UK.